 As in all areas where talking about savor, aroma, and taste, preparing a good coffee needs strict rules.
 If you skimp on the beans quality, it will dramatically affect your espresso, a poor grinder will also have a bad effect on the end result, and let's not forget the espresso machine which can make or break your shot.

 Having said that, there are a few factors that are the common ground no matter what is your personal taste.
-Let's see what are these factors and how can we control them for a perfect shot.
+Let's see what are these factors and how can we control them for a perfect shot of espresso.

 This is an advanced espresso brewing guide, and it assumes you have some knowledge on the subject.
 You can read it anyway because it provides you with facts that are useful regardless of your knowledge level.
 If you would rather take it gradually and start from the beginning, I recommend you to read our low budget espresso making page.
 It is a a great starting point in your barista training journey.